robertknight/ts-style/README.md

-In the JS logic or templates that define the components using the styles, rather than using string literals for class names, use `style.classes()` to get the names of the generated classes.
-For example, in a React component:
+In the JS logic or templates that define the components using the styles, rather than using string literals for class names, use `style.mixin()` to get the list of CSS class names and inline styles to apply to the UI element.

+`style.mixin(theme.button)` will return:

 ````
-var Button = React.createClass({
-  render: function() {
+{
-    return React.DOM.div({className: style.classes(theme.button)},
-      this.props.label);
+  className: 'button'
 }
-});
 ````

-If you are using React, the __recommended approach__ is the more succinct `style.mixin()` which takes a style object or array of style objects as the first argument and the props for a component as the second argument and produces a props object with appropriate `className` and `style` properties.
+This can be used in a React component for example:

 ````
 var Button = React.createClass({